Riffing in ombre on a blue Coltrane

 Long road trip overtired crabby kids in need of sustenance, stopping by a diner on a snowy night in the middle of nowhere.
 A proper greasy spoon, open 24 hours where the waitress is insulted if you call her a server and wears a proper waitress uniform with the orthopedic shoes.

 Where truckers belly up to the lunch counter, perched on red vinyl covered stools you loved to spin on as a kid.
 Chatting with the waitress behind the counter with the bubbler dispensers of of temptingly colored Hawaiian Punch and Orange Hi-C. And the dessert case with individual pieces of Saran-wrapped cakes and pies.
-Men apologizing for accidentally making crude references.
-But no one really minds and when the mouthy behavior police 9 y/o asks why he said that, you say because people just do sometimes.
-Mind your business, don't stare it's rude and eat your supper.
+Men apologizing for accidentally making semi-crude references.
+But no one really minds and when your mouthy "behavior police" 9 y/o asks why he said that, you hiss-whisper "Because people just do sometimes.
+Mind your business, don't stare, and eat your supper."

-Tired men who drive across the country and are just glad they got there in time for a slice of the rhubarb pie, special of the house.
+Tired men (it was just men back then, no judgement, just fact) who drive across the country and are just glad they got there in time for a slice of the rhubarb pie, special of the house.
 Smiling at the kids, offering them quarters for the gumball machine which you would rather they did not take and gum they need like a hole in the head.
 But you feel obliged to say yes, because no one wants to hurt the feelings of someone with such bonhomie.
-And golly he reminds you of your kooky uncle Dave, may he rest in peace.
+And golly he reminds you of your kooky uncle Bill, with his weirdly both cringy and endearing extraness-- may he rest in peace.

 Most of the kids eating eff all of the canned green beans you insisted they have with their meal.
-And snooty teen eating NOTHING BUT broccoli to spite you because she's mad you didn't stop where she wanted to.
+And Ms. Teen Thang eating NOTHING BUT broccoli to spite you because she's mad you didn't stop where she wanted to.
 Or some such thing.
 It's so hard to keep track of what they are mad at you for at that age.

-And the rest filling up on French fries and pancakes drenched and syrup then eating the jelly out of the little plastic cartons that the waitress set out for the breakfast crowd.
+And the rest filling up on French fries and pancakes drenched with syrup then eating the jelly out of the little plastic cartons that the waitress set out for the breakfast crowd.
 And kids playing with salt and accidentally spilling it .
 And copying their father putting creamers in his eyes and saying "take me to your leader!"
 Worse than the children!
 Kids begging for ice cream with half their pancakes uneaten.
 The little one eating French fries off the floor.
-And snooty one glaring at everyone.
+And the grandiose teen glaring at everyone.

 Mom and dad unwinding over their coffee and hot turkey sandwiches, relaxed by food and warmed by the cozy, grilled onion ambiance.
 Just kind of letting the kids' chaos happen a little.
 No one seems to mind.
 Leaving the waitress an astonishingly big tip to thank her for putting up with you all.
 And then she comes and tells you you have the best behaved kids she's ever seen and brings them free ice cream anyway.
 And the kids smirking at you over their chocolate mustaches.